Key Aspects of Website Localization

 We use the following tools to analyse a website:

-We use [Screaming Frog spider](https://www.screamingfrog.co.uk/seo-spider/\)) to audit an existing site and its URLs, to list URLs and identify issues on a website such as pages not found (404s), duplicate titles, pages with too short or too long meta descriptions.
+We use [Screaming Frog spider](https://www.screamingfrog.co.uk/seo-spider/\) to audit an existing site and its URLs, to list URLs and identify issues on a website, such as pages not found (404s), duplicate titles, and pages with too short or too long meta descriptions.

 [Semrush](https://www.semrush.com/) and [Ubersuggest](https://neilpatel.com/ubersuggest/) help us to identify keywords of appropriate volume and difficulty that can be ‘injected’ into the translation.